apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Amazon will invest up to $4 billion in OpenAI rival Anthropic**
+**Italian Mafia boss Messina Denaro dies of cancer months after capture**

-You can read more about it [here](https://www.theverge.com/2023/9/25/23888841/amazon-4-billion-investment-anthropic-claude-ai-openai-microsoft).
+You can read more about it [here](https://www.reuters.com/world/europe/jailed-italian-mafia-boss-messina-denaro-dies-afp-citing-italian-media-2023-09-25/).

 ## Requirements
 - Python 3.8